-1. The Court will set the fees of personal representatives and attorneys for a decedent's estate upon petition filed by the personal representative.
-The petition may be filed by the attorney requesting the fee if the personal representative fails or refuses to file the petition.

-2. If the interested parties are all sui juris and agree to the fees, the Court will not require a petition for fees to be filed in the cause.
-Any such fee agreement should be reduced to writing and should otherwise comply with the attorney's ethical responsibilities under Rule 1.5 of the Tennessee Rules of Professional Conduct as set forth in Tennessee Supreme Court Rule 8.

-3. Fees for Personal Representatives.
-The Court does not have any percentage guidelines for the fees to be awarded to personal representatives.
-The personal representative may be allowed all necessary expenses in the care, management, and preservation of the estate and may be allowed compensation, as hereinafter provided, for services rendered.
-The fee of the personal representative shall be an amount the Court determines to be fair, reasonable and appropriate under all circumstances, including but not limited to the size of the estate being administered, the relationship of the personal representative to the decedent, the comparative involvement of the attorney for the estate and the personal representative, the complexity of the matter, the cooperation or lack thereof by the beneficiaries or heirs.
-The Court may, but shall not be required to, consider standard published rates charged by banks or other trust institutions for similar services.
+- 1. The Court will set the fees of Personal Representatives and attorneys for a decedent's estate upon Petition filed by the Personal Representative.
+The Petition may be filed by the attorney requesting the fee if the Personal Representative fails or refuses to file the Petition. - 2.
+If the interested parties are all sui juris and agree to the fees, the Court will not require a Petition for fees to be filed in the cause.
+Any such fee agreement should be reduced to writing and should otherwise comply with the attorney's ethical responsibilities under Rule 1.5 of the Tennessee Rules of Professional Conduct as set forth in Tennessee Supreme Court Rule 8. - Representatives shall be allowed all necessary expenses in the care, management, and preservation of the Probate estate.
+Additionally, non-corporate Personal Representatives may be allowed compensation for services rendered as hereinafter provided.
+The fee of the non-corporate Personal Representative shall be an amount the Court determines to be fair, reasonable and appropriate under all circumstances, including (but not limited to) the size of the estate being administered, the relationship of the Personal Representative to the decedent, the comparative involvement of the attorney for the estate and the non-corporate Personal Representative, the complexity of the matter, the cooperation or lack thereof by the beneficiary or heirs.